 When companies like Tesla, Volkswagen, Chevrolet and Toyota drop word that they have a new concept EV (electric vehicle) or high MPG (miles per gallon) car in the works, people have good reason to get excited.
 Ever elusive and attractive, the electric car is an invention that has been ten years away for the last thirty years.
 The dream that we can make our daily commutes cost pennies, avoid the gas station and do it in a sexy sports car body enters the American psyche in a big way.
-So when a story breaks that one of the latest contenders in the market, the 261 MPG Volkswagen XLI, isn’t going to come to the U.S. because “it’s too efficient” and “threatens oil profits” it’s convenient to buy into the conspiracy theory and blame big oil.
+So when a story breaks that one of the latest contenders in the market, the 261 MPG Volkswagen XLI, isn’t going to come to the U.S. because and it’s convenient to buy into the conspiracy theory and blame big oil.
 Even though the XL1 won’t be reaching U.S. production lines it was never built to in the first place.
 Begging the question, why then was the car ever made?

 Killing the MPG rumor: